• Skip to primary navigation

 Professional Summary

 David D. Briske is Regents Professor Emeritus in the Department of Ecology and Conservation Biology at Texas A&M University.
-Professor Briske’s teaching program emphasized ecological literacy to prepare the next generation of leaders to navigate the challenging environmental issues of our time.
-His research and scholarship focus on the ecological function, management strategies, and policy implications on global rangelands.
-He has served as Editor-in-Chief of ‘Rangeland Ecology & Management’, academic coordinator of the USDA ‘Conservation Effects Assessment Project’ (CEAP), and editor of the volumes ‘Conservation Benefits of Rangeland Practices’ (USDA 2011) and ‘Rangeland Systems: Processes, Management and Challenges’ (Springer 2017).
-His current research addresses climate adaptation planning in support of sustainable rangeland stewardship in the Great Plains, and re-envisioning the global benefit of rangelands through a more complete accounting of the diverse ecosystem services provisioned.
+Professor Briske’s teaching program promoted ecological literacy to prepare the next generation of leaders to navigate the challenging environmental issues of our time.
+He served as Editor-in-Chief of ‘Rangeland Ecology & Management’, academic coordinator of the USDA ‘Conservation Effects Assessment Project’ (CEAP), and editor of the volumes ‘Conservation Benefits of Rangeland Practices’ (USDA 2011) and ‘Rangeland Systems: Processes, Management and Challenges’ (Springer 2017).
+His research and scholarship focused on the ecological function, management strategies, and stewardship of global rangelands.
+He is currently a participant in the Global Alliance promoting the United Nations designated ‘International Year of Rangelands and Pastoralists – 2026.

 Publications